circlestarzero/EX-chatGPT/README.en.md

 - openAI API keys pool to accelerate
 - Markdown and MathJax renderer
 - New Bing like API processing and animation
+- chat history auto saving and loading like chatGPT
+- shortcut keys for quick mode selection using `Tab` and sending messages using `Shift+Enter`.

 ## Installation